rafosorio/iks-workshop/_docs/cssgrid/cssgrid-deploy.md

 	];
 ```

-Refresh your browser cache and the widget will load from the ICEC server instead of your development server
+Refresh your browser cache and the widget will load from the ICEC server instead of your development server.